Company Registration in Switzerland: Step-by-Step (2026)

 Frequently Asked Questions

 Registration typically takes 2–4 weeks from the date of notarisation.
 The timeline depends on the canton, completeness of documents, and whether the registrar raises any queries.
 Zurich and Zug are generally faster (10–15 business days), while smaller cantons may take longer.
+With experienced counsel and pre-prepared documents, Zug registrations can complete in under 10 business days.

 What is the difference between the cantonal and federal commercial register?